 The department offers a four-year program in course work leading to the major and minor in Spanish and Portuguese, with advanced specialization in culture, literature, and linguistics.
 Students may also study two semesters of language work in Catalan.
-The department actively participates in IU Overseas Study programs (academic years in Buenos Aires, Argentina; Madrid, Spain; Santiago, Chile; and Salvador and São Paulo, Brazil; semester programs in Alicante, Madrid, Seville and Salamanca, Spain; Buenos Aires, Argentina; Santiago, Chile; Lima, Peru; Salvador and São Paulo, Brazil; Monteverde, Costa Rica; and Santiago, Dominican Republic; and summer programs in Cuernavaca and Guanajuato, Mexico; and Salamanca, Spain) and encourages all students to live and study in a Spanish- or Portuguese-speaking country.
+The department actively participates in IU Overseas Study programs (academic year or semester study in Lima, Peru; Buenos Aires, Argentina; Madrid, Barcelona, Alicante, Seville, and Salamanca, Spain; Quito, Ecuador; Santiago and Valaparáiso, Chile; Salvador, Bahía, and São Paulo, Brazil; Monteverde, Costa Rica; and Santiago, Dominican Republic; as well as summer programs in Cuernavaca and Guanajuato, Mexico; and Salamanca, Spain) and encourages all students to live and study in a Spanish- or Portuguese-speaking country.
 With careful planning from the beginning, foreign study is compatible with any course of study.